Note that this page covers general Rogue PvP stuff. For details on each spec, including talents, see the pages under More Detail:

 2 – Don’t blow all your energy

-If you sit on a person and spam your main strike, you won’t have enough energy for legitamite burst.
+If you sit on a person and spam your main strike, you won’t have enough energy for legitimate burst.

-- for example, get 5 combo points, wait for full energy, then KS (Kidney Shot) and you will be able to, assuming you are Assassination, mutiliate twice then eviserate/envenom.
+- for example, get 5 combo points, wait for full energy, then KS (Kidney Shot) and you will be able to, assuming you are Assassination, mutilate twice then eviscerate/envenom.

 - It’s more efficient burst than if you were to KS with 25 energy and maybe get 1 mutilate and some auto attacks in.